reniasa/Tetris/README.md

 <br /> <br />
 ![alt text](https://github.com/reniasa/Tetris/blob/master/SFML/Screenshots/example.jpg) etc.
 <br /> <br />
-Game is starting after run the application and have no end condition. <br /> <br />
+Game is starts after running the application and have no end condition. <br /> <br />
-Lines are checked always before generating new block to control, so when the line from the blocks is completed, it will vanish and moving the remaining blocks downwards for each vanish line.<br /> <br />
+Lines are checked always before generating new block to control, so when the line from the blocks is completed, it will vanish and move the remaining blocks downwards for each vanish line.<br /> <br />
 ![alt text](https://github.com/reniasa/Tetris/blob/master/SFML/Screenshots/Screenshot_1.png)